jRichardeau/vscode-vsproj/README.md

 | **Setting Key**         | **Description**
 |-------------------------|-----------------
-| `vsproj.enable`         | Enable/disable this extension.
+| `vsproj.enable`         | Enable/disable this extension globally.
 | `vsproj.projExtension`  | VS project file to watch and update.
 Defaults: "njsproj"
 | `vsproj.itemType`       | Mapping from file extension to vsproj XML element.
 Defaults to: <br/> `{ "*": "Content", ".ts": "TypeScriptCompile" }`
 | `vsproj.includeRegex`   | Regular expression to match files you want to add to vsproj.
 | `vsproj.excludeRegex`   | Regular expression to exclude files you do not want to add to vsproj.

-These regular expressions will prevent unwanted prompts.
+These regular expressions will prevent unwanted files to be added in the _proj_ file.
 If a file matches `includeRegex` *and* `excludeRegex`, it will be excluded.

-The regular expressions will prevent this extension from prompting for action, but it intentionally will not prevent you from adding via the command palette or a context menu. _However_, if you click "Include in Project" on a directory, `files.exclude`, your saved ignore list, `vsproj.includeRegex` and `vsproj.excludeRegex` will be honored.
+You can also ignore files by workspace with the `exclude` setting described above.

 ## Links